stasaki/TabPFN_pipeline/README.md

 - `--output_dir`: Directory to save predictions (default: './predictions')
 - `--force_covariates`: Force using covariates for all models
 - `--force_no_covariates`: Force excluding covariates for all models
+- `--force_scaling`: Force applying scaling for all models
+- `--force_no_scaling`: Force skipping scaling for all models
 - `--no_skip_existing`: Do not skip targets with existing predictions
 - `--target_ids`: Specific target IDs to process